pournaki/mt-code/README.md

 ```

 ## Ising model on square lattice
 Simulate the Metropolis-Hastings dynamics of the Ising model on the square lattice.
 Code adapted from https://github.com/carlosgmartin/ising.
-Returns the mean magnetization (after cutting off transient time) and final magnetization for different temperatures on $30 \times 30$ square lattice.
+Returns the mean magnetization (after cutting off transient time) and final magnetization for different temperatures on 30 x 30 square lattice.

 Run it for different temperatures using for example
 ```